 Middle School Social Justice is rooted in building communities of belonging, as students work to understand identity and stereotypes through introspection and perspective.
 Students explore the many ways identity is formed by reflecting on their own identities, assumptions, stereotypes, prejudice, and bias in the world.

 The Middle School Study Skills Seminar meets once a week for eight weeks.
 The curriculum is designed to improve study skills and test-taking strategies within the context of the class curriculum.
 Students participate in skill-building activities designed by SMARTS Executive Function Curriculum.

 Required for Grade 8

-This course introduces students to the many major topics of Earth Science, including weathering and erosion, plate tectonics, volcanoes, earthquakes and geologic history.
+This course introduces students to the many major topics of Earth Science, including weathering and erosion, plate tectonics, volcanoes, earthquakes, and geologic history.
 In addition, students will explore the solar system, stellar evolution, galaxies, and the origin of the universe.
-Through numerous inquiry-based labs students will become proficient with the scientific method and gain valuable laboratory skills that include data collection and display, analysis, and interpretation.
-Students also will engage in many student-driven projects and develop essential research and communication skills as they explore topics that pique their interest.
+Through numerous inquiry-based labs, students will become proficient with the scientific method and gain valuable laboratory skills that include data collection and display, analysis, and interpretation.
+Students will also engage in many student-driven projects and develop essential research and communication skills as they explore topics that pique their interest.

 In Spanish 1B, learners will continue to expand their vocabulary and build upon the structures they acquired in Spanish 1A.
 By the end of the year, they will be able to talk about themselves and the familiar topics covered during the previous year with greater confidence and in greater complexity.
 They also will begin to develop narrative competency in multiple time frames as they talk about what they did in the past and what they will do in the future.